Blog

 How to know it’s time for a brand audit

 Brands aren’t static.
-As your business evolves, you get clearer on who you want to work with, you raise your prices, or you move into new markets—and sometimes the brand doesn’t keep up.
+Your business evolves, you get clearer on who you want to work with, you raise your prices, or you move into new markets—and sometimes the brand doesn’t keep up.

 The signs usually feel like friction: